However you may feel about New Year’s resolutions, January just seems to bring on the desire for fresh starts.

 Now I don’t know about you, but that word audit doesn’t really inspire me.
 In fact, the feeling it engenders is something more like phobia, or at least dread.

 Content audits get conducted for all kinds of reasons, often to ensure that content is well optimized to be discovered by search.

-But, as we know, the smartest SEO strategy in 2015 (and the foreseeable future) is to build a robust, interesting site with a lot of audience-satisfying content.
+But, as we know, the smartest SEO strategy is to build a robust, interesting site with a lot of audience-satisfying content.
 So our audit will focus on those qualities — which might make things a little more fun as well.

 If you want to give your site a fresh, clean start for the New Year, why not join us?
 Here are some thoughts:

 If your site’s big, I’d suggest mobilizing your entire content team.
 If you’re on your own, that’s fine as well — but you’ll need to prioritize and work your way through your most important content.